alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 | 1701 (non-quota sugar) |  €0.3 |
 | 1702 9080 (inulin syrup) | €0.6|

-You don’t need to pay a security if:
+You don’t need to pay a security if you meet the conditions of your licence and:

 * your total comes to €100 or less
-* your total comes to €500 but you committ to paying any invoices sent by the RPA if the conditions of your licence arn't  met.[link to form]
+* your total comes to €500 but you commit to paying any invoices sent by the RPA if the conditions of your licence arn't  met.[link to form]
-* you're a humanitarian organisation exporting goods for aid (as long as you meet the conditions of the licence)
+* you're a humanitarian organisation exporting goods for aid

-Your security will be refunded in full if you export at least 95% of the quantity on the licence and return it to the RPA within 2 months of its expiry date.

 [Question for SME: Is there a version of the €500 form which isn’t embedded within the leaflets?
 It seems that calling RPA to get the words might not be that efficient?]

+###How to pay

+You can do so:

+* in a single payment in [pounds](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439547/fdgs6t_-_IX6S_-_V2.0_Jun_2015.pdf)(PDF, 132KB) or [euros](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439546/fdgs13_-_IX6U_-_V4.0_Jun_2015.pdf)(PDF, 159KB)

+* in a group or 'block' payment in [pounds](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439549/fdgs7t_-_IX7_-_V2.0_Jun_2015.pdf)(PDF, 101KB) or [euros](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439544/fdgs10t_-_IX5U_-_V2.0_Jun_2015.pdf)(PDF, 43.2KB)

+* by cash, cheque, banker's draft or any other payments agreed by the RPA

+If you choose block payments you should receive statements from the RPA to tell you how much you still owe.
+You can commit to the block payments as a [group of traders](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439549/fdgs7t_-_IX7_-_V2.0_Jun_2015.pdf)(PDF, 51.7KB) or [change the name](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/439550/fdgs5_-_IX8_-_v5.0_Jun_2015.pdf)(PDF, 65.3KB) on the 'contract'.

+Pay your security to:

+Bank: RBS (NatWest)
+Sort code: 60-70-80
+Account number: 550/00/85014583
+BIC: NWBKGB2L
+IBAN: GB48 NWBK 6072 0385 0145 83

+###Getting your security back

+Your security will be refunded in full if you export at least 95% of the quantity on the licence and return it to the RPA within 2 months of its expiry date.

+[Question for SME: How can people who don't have a paper licence do this?
+Is the expiration date written on the licence or in CHIEF?